-- 47. Technological advances in anesthesia and operative techniques have dramatically increased the number of procedures that can be performed on an outpatient basis.
-Many procedures that once required a hospital-based operating room, that necessitated a large incision, and that involved a hospital stay and an extended recovery can now be performed in same-day, outpatient, or ambulatory settings. - 48.
-Minimally invasive surgery (MIS) refers to surgery performed through small puncture holes with specialized instruments and equipment.
-Compared to open procedures, this surgical approach minimizes tissue damage and facilitates rapid recovery and same-day discharge. - 49.
-Innovations in technology and surgical technique are making MIS applicable to increasingly more complex procedures.
-Reimbursement

-- guidelines also encourage same-day surgery and early discharge.
-As a result, many surgical procedures have moved into settings outside the acute care, hospital-based operating room. - 50.
-Many complex procedures (e.g., anterior cruciate ligament repair, single-level lumbar laminectomy) are performed in freestanding surgical centers, satellite surgery facilities, mobile surgical units, surgeons' office-based operating rooms, and clinics. - 51.
-Some procedures such as the placement of stents, once performed exclusively in the operating room are now performed in the radiology unit using interventional techniques rather than open surgery. - 52.
-As long as reimbursement favors outpatient surgery and technological advances in instrumentation and procedures continue to emerge, the number and type of surgeries performed in physicians' offices will also continue to increase.

-53. The needs of the patient undergoing surgery transcend the setting in which the surgery takes place.
+- 41. Technological advances have resulted in dramatic changes in surgical technique.
+Many procedures that once required a hospitalbased operating room, that necessitated a large incision, and that involved a hospital stay and an extended recovery can now be performed in same-day, outpatient, or ambulatory settings. - 42.
+Minimally invasive surgical techniques encompass surgery performed through small puncture holes with specialized instruments and equipment.
+This surgical approach facilitates rapid recovery and same-day discharge.
+Innovations in technology are making this approach applicable to increasingly more complex procedures.
+Reimbursement guidelines also encourage same-day surgery and early discharge.
+As a result, many surgical procedures have moved into settings outside the acute care hospitalbased operating room. - 43.
+Many complex procedures are performed in freestanding surgical centers, satellite surgery facilities, mobile surgical units, surgeons' office-based operating rooms, and clinics.
+In addition, some procedures once performed exclusively in the operating room are now performed in the radiology unit using interventional techniques rather than open surgery.
+As long as reimbursement favors outpatient surgery and technological advances in instrumentation and procedures continue to emerge, the number and type of surgeries performed in the physician's offices will continue to increase. - 44.
+The needs of the patient undergoing surgery transcend the setting in which the surgery takes place.
 In every setting, the perioperative nurse brings specialized skills, technical competence, knowledge, and caring that are essential to a successful surgical experience.